ron-dadon/sqeasy/README.md

 `waitTime`: The number of seconds to wait between pulls.
 This affects also the message invisibility time.
 Value must be greater than `0`.
 Default value `10`.

 `attributes`: The list of attributes to pull with each message.
 Must be an array with the attribute names.
-See AWS docs for possible values.
+See [AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html#API_ReceiveMessage_RequestParameters) under `AttributeName` for possible values.

 `messageAttributes`: The list of message attributes to pull with each message.
 Must be an array with the message attribute names.
-See AWS docs for possible values.
+[AWS docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html#API_ReceiveMessage_RequestParameters) under `MessageAttributeName` for possible values.

 #### stop